saraalemadi/CNN_for_drone_detection_and_identification_using_RF/README.md

 # CNN_for_drone_detection_and_identification_using_RF

-This repository contains the code of the CNN and RNN architectures for drone detection and idenitifcation using RF proposed in **Drone Detection Approach Based on Radio-Frequency Using Convolutional Neural Network** paper.
+This repository contains the code of the CNN architectures for drone detection and idenitifcation using RF proposed in **Drone Detection Approach Based on Radio-Frequency Using Convolutional Neural Network** paper.

 The publication can be found [here](https://ieeexplore.ieee.org/document/9089489).